steffi-s/character-profiler/README.md

 This tool is not a tool to create and manage a whole project.
 It's just a character editing tool.

-Credit:

 ## Installation and Usage
 No installation required.
-To use this tool simply open the index.html file in your browser, and start adding characters.
+To use this tool simply download the files, and open the index.html file in your browser, and start adding characters.